FioChuck/normalized_data_gen/README.md

 # Setup

 This Scala project is designed to run as a standalone fat Jar.
-A yaml file in the `.github/workflows/` folder automate the assembly process _(compile and assemble uber Jar)_ using Github Actions and the [sbt](https://www.scala-sbt.org/) build tool.
+A yaml file in the `.github/workflows/` folder automate the assembly process using Github Actions and the [sbt](https://www.scala-sbt.org/) build tool _(compile and assemble uber Jar)_.
 This deployment script requires a single Github repo secret _(listed below)_.

 | Action Secret | Value                                                          |
 | ------------- | -------------------------------------------------------------- |